Ludlow Marches Food Festival

-Held over a long weekend in mid-September, the Ludlow festival celebrated its 15th anniversary in 2009.
-It showcases more than 130 small independent food and drink producers from the Welsh Marches (border regions), offering everything from rare breeds of meat and gourmet sausages to real ale, cider and perry.
+Held over a long weekend in mid-September, the Ludlow festival celebrated its 15th anniversary in 2013.
+It showcases more than 130 small independent Food & Drink producers from the Welsh Marches (border regions), offering everything from rare breeds of meat and gourmet sausages to real ale, cider and perry.

 Some 20,000 visitors come to the tented village within Ludlow's ruined medieval castle.
 Fun events include the famous Sausage Trail, the Cake Trail and the Pork Pie of the Marches competition.